On-demand generation of dark-bright soliton trains in Bose-Einstein condensates: Dark-Bright soliton generation and dynamics

-Now, let us monitor the changes in the spectra as $\sigma$ increases.
-Focusing initially on Figs.~\ref{fig:roots_LhH_th_0}(a)-(e) (top row) it is observed that, in contrast to the zero-box configuration, $\Re k_o$ does not always increase with $\sigma$.
-This becomes apparent upon inspecting $k_1$, whose $\Re k_1$ always decreases as $\sigma$ increases.
-Other examples are $k_2$ in Fig.~\ref{fig:roots_LhH_th_0}(d), or $k_4$ in Fig.~\ref{fig:roots_LhH_th_0}(e), as well as the bifurcation close to $\sigma=3\pi/4$, seen in Figs.~\ref{fig:roots_LhH_th_0}(c)--(e).
-We also need to distinguish between the regimes $\sigma\in[0,\pi/2)$ (white background) and $\sigma\in(\pi/2,\pi]$ (gray background).
-The former corresponds to $h>0$ (and $\alpha=0$), while the latter corresponds to $h<0$ or, equivalently, $h>0$ and $\alpha=\pi$ [see Eq.~\eqref{eq:initial_conditions}].
 In the first regime ($\sigma<\pi/2$) $h$ decreases from $q_o$ to $0$, while $H$ increases from $0$ to $q_o$.
 This implies that the system starts as a homogeneous condensate ($\sigma=0$) and, as $\sigma$ increases, the presence of the first component in the box decreases while the presence of the second component increases (see Fig.~\ref{fig:IC}).
 Therefore, it is expected that no soliton solution emerges until the FBTC reaches certain conditions.
 For example, in Fig.~\ref{fig:roots_LhH_th_0}(a) ($L=1$), $k_1$ is already present at very small values of $\sigma$.
 This means that a small box is already enough to produce a soliton solution.
 However, this soliton has a really low imaginary contribution, which means that the presence of the bright component is negligible.
-Moreover, it is created at $\Re k_1 \approx 1$, which translates into a shallow ($A_d\approx 0$) fast moving ($v\approx c$) soliton.
+Moreover, it is created at $\Re k_1 \approx 1$, which translates into a shallow ($A_d\approx 0$) fast moving ($v\approx c$) soliton (see Fig.~\ref{fig:DB_param_q}).
 Then, as $\sigma$ increases further the box gets more and more filled by the second component, and thus the bright component of the ensuing DB soliton becomes dominant.
 Note also that as $L$ increases $k_1$ emerges with larger $\Re k_1$, reaching almost $\Re k_1=3$ at $L=9$ [see Fig.~\ref{fig:roots_LhH_th_0}(e)].
 It is also worth noticing that most of the zeros emerge around $\sigma=\pi/4$.
-This is a important point, since $h(\sigma=\pi/4)=H(\sigma=\pi/4)=1/\sqrt{2}$.
+This is an important point, since $h(\sigma=\pi/4)=H(\sigma=\pi/4)=1/\sqrt{2}$.
 Basically, it shows that the presence of the second component inside the box hinders the formation of soliton structures.
-It is not until $h<H$ that (i) the depth of the box is big enough to enhance the formation of solitons and (ii) the interaction between both components in the box is low enough to allow their formation.
+It is not until $h<H$ that the depth of the box is big enough to enhance the formation of DB solitons.
 Additionally there exist also cases where zeros occur before $\sigma=\pi/4$.
 However, these zeros have a low imaginary contribution and appear around $\Re k_o=1$ which, as stated above, corresponds predominantly to small disturbances moving with velocities proximal to the speed of sound.
 Nevertheless, at $\sigma=\pi/2$ we recover the zeros from the zero-box configuration with $h=0$ and $H=q_o$.